Military Sexual Trauma: Resources

 VA’s Health Care Services for MST

-Summary of eligibility requirements and types of MST-related services available through VA.
+Summary of eligibility requirements and types of MST-related health care services available through VA.

-Visit this site to view hundreds of stories from Veterans of all service eras who have overcome mental health challenges.
-Make the Connection is a one-stop resource where Veterans and their families and friends can privately explore information on mental health issues, hear fellow Veterans and their families share stories of resilience, and easily find and access the support and resources they need.
+Visit this site to view stories from Veterans who have overcome mental health challenges, including those related to MST.
+Make the Connection is a one-stop resource where Veterans and their families and friends can explore information on mental health issues, hear fellow Veterans and their families share stories of resilience, and access the support and resources they need.

 This self-guided program helps active duty Service members begin to recover, heal, and enhance their resiliency after experiencing sexual assault in the military.
-This resource is also useful for providers working with active duty Service members.
+This resource is also useful for providers working with survivors.